Noteworthy Traits

 Genre / Tags

-The genre and tags are important because curation is important for tracks and playlists.
+The genre and tags are important because they are core to curation.
+Curation is important for both tracks and playlists, because it's how quality will rise.

 If a song doesn't include this metadata, then the track won't be curated as well.
-It will lead to cooler things if we properly tag stuff to begin with.
+Tagging stuff is an essential part of the uploading routine.

 Lyrics

-Including the lyrics in the metadata lets them show up when playing the song, which is always a nice option.
-Everyone likes the option of being able to view the lyrics while listening.
-Adding lyrics allows the player to show the lyrics to the listener.
+Including the lyrics in the metadata lets them show when playing.
+Everyone likes the option to view the lyrics while listening.
+Adding lyrics to the metadata allows all players to show the lyrics to the listener if they want.

 More Files